 Create a NuGet package

-There are a variety of ways to create NuGet packages during a build.
-If you're already using MSBuild or some other task to create your packages, skip this section to go ahead and publish your packages.
+There are various ways to create NuGet packages during a build.
+If you're already using MSBuild or some other task to create your packages, skip this section and publish your packages.
 Otherwise, add a NuGet task:

 To create a package, add the following snippet to your azure-pipelines.yml file.

 - task: NuGetCommand@2 inputs: command: pack packagesToPack: '**/*.csproj'

 The NuGet task supports a number of options.
 The following list describes some of the key ones.
 The task documentation describes the rest.